apache/flink-web/_posts/2019-07-23-flink-network-stack-2.md

 Assuming that you identified where the source of backpressure — a bottleneck — is located, the next step is to analyse why this is happening.
 Below, we list some potential causes of backpressure from the more basic to the more complex ones.
 We recommend to check the basic causes first, before diving deeper on the more complex ones and potentially drawing false conclusions.

 Please also recall that backpressure might be temporary and the result of a load spike, checkpointing, or a job restart with a data backlog waiting to be processed.
-If backpressure is temporary, you should simply ignore it.
+In that case, you can often just ignore it.
 Alternatively, keep in mind that the process of analysing and solving the issue can be affected by the intermittent nature of your bottleneck.
 Having said that, here are a couple of things to check.

 #### System Resources